getporter/porter/docs/content/blog/v1-alpha3.md

 Safety first!
 In this release we have removed support for deprecated flags such as --tag and fields like tag in porter.yaml.
 If you have been ignoring a warning message in Porter's output for months, now is the time to fix those messages before upgrading.

-## MongoDb Support
+## MongoDB Support
 Porter now stores its data in MongoDB!
 We no longer store installation records on the filesystem, though we still do have a ~/.porter directory with our configuration and cache.
-In dev and test, Porter by default runs MongoDB in a container for you on porter 27018 and connects to it.
+In dev and test, Porter by default runs MongoDB in a container for you on port 27018 and connects to it.
 The mongodb-docker plugin stores the underlying mongo data in a Docker volume, but persistence is not guaranteed which is why this is only for non-production environments.
-Once Porter v1 is ready for production, the mongodbF` storage plugin is what you should use to connect to an existing MongoDB server.
+Once Porter v1 is ready for production, the mongodb storage plugin is what you should use to connect to an existing MongoDB server.

 ```toml
 default-storage = "mydb"